Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Prescription sleeping pills are medications that are prescribed by a doctor and can be obtained with a valid prescription.
 Examples of prescription sleeping pills include benzodiazepines such as Xanax and Valium, and non-benzodiazepines such as Ambien and Lunesta.
 These medications work by slowing down the brain’s activity and inducing a state of sedation.
 While these medications can be very effective for treating insomnia, they can also be abused.
 When taken in high doses, they can produce feelings of euphoria, relaxation, and impaired judgement.

-Read More: Can You Wake Up After Taking Sleeping Pills?
+Read More: Can You Withdraw From Sleeping Pills?

 Over-the-Counter Sleeping Pills